Capitalisk/capitalisk-website/docs/guide-join-custom-blockchain.md

 You will need to open your node's `config.json` file (inside your main `capitalisk-core` directory).
 Inside this file, you should find a field called `modules` which is an array of module objects; these objects reference the module instances which will run on your node.

-You will need to add the following object inside the array:
+You will need to add the blockchain module config object which was provided to you by existing blockchain participants to your `config.json` file.
+The object might look like this (though it will likely have some different values and properties):

 ```json
 "foo_chain": {